xvdp/stylegan2/README.md

 * added jupyter notebook testing generation and projection of faces from the wild
 * added jupyter notebook to open a tensorboard graph

-#### Future development opportunity: how to extend projection to handle images outside of the latent space
+#### Open problem: how to extend projection to handle images outside of the latent space
 Projecting generated images works very well
 ![Teaser image](./docs/project_generated.png)
 Projecting images scraped from the wild, fails: why and how do we extend this?
 Reproduction in jupyter notebook
 ![Teaser image](./docs/project_fromwild.png)

-docs/
+#### Open problem: Training is too slow
+Trying the canonical training on ffhq from `run_training.py` for 25000Kimges of size 1024x1024 on minibatch size 32 would take ~112 Days on a 24GB Titan RXT.
+GPU Usage reported by code was 13.1GB, Total GPU Usage measured by the system was 17.9GB - of which ~ 1GB was devoted to User interface.
+* StyleGAN2 has no concept of identity, has no concept of 3d, light, envirnonment, background.
+Could extracting higher level semantics, training on the abstracted data, and rebuilding the lighting, viewpoint, at generation end speed and generalize this up?

 ### Original content
 ![Teaser image](./docs/stylegan2-teaser-1024x256.png)